by Sammy Spade (with contributions by Nebula Haze)

 So, secrecy is paramount.

 Look at the different rooms in your house and consider how easy their location will make it to hide your grow once it’s set up.
 If growing inside, will guests notice something fishy going on, or can you just keep them away from the door to the room and call it good?

-A stand-alone room separated from the main house is a fantastic location for minimizing damages and keeping it away from guests (dogs loose in the yard serve as a fantastic burglar deterrent), but how will you keep light from spilling out the door every time you enter the room during the "day cycle?"
+A stand-alone room separated from the main house is a stealthy location for minimizing damages and keeping it away from guests (dogs loose in the yard serve as a fantastic burglar deterrent), but how will you keep light from spilling out the door every time you enter the room during the “day cycle?”

 Your exhaust system creates another challenge.
 With any powerful grow light (even LEDs start getting hot once you get to the larger models that pull more than 250W of power out the wall), your room will surely need a nice system that pulls out hot, stale air and replenishes the garden with cool, fresh air.